theL-A-W/Payroll-Recon/README.md

 ## Stretch Goals
 - Messaging functionality upon login
-- Login Functionality
+- Login Functionality that transfers across pages
 - Log weekly pay history
-- Ability to search through history by week-ending date
+- Ability to search through history by week-ending date, and  by employee
 - Dispcrepancy page
 - Ability of users to upload images